HackThisSite/CTF-Writeups/2017/EasyCTF/Hash On Hash/README.md

 easyctf{1_h0p3_y0u_d1dn7_d0_7h47_by_h4nd}
 ```

-I learned a few things about MD5, and got our flag!
+We learn a few facts about MD5 and get our flag!